CSC301H-Fall2013/JuakStore/Install/readme.txt

         url(r'^accounts/', include('juakstore.juakregister.backends.default.urls')),
     )

+8. Run `python manage.py collectstatic` to collect the static files.

-8. Run `python manage.py syncdb` to create the juakstore models.
+9. Run `python manage.py syncdb` to create the juakstore models.

-9. Running the app would depend on how you would like to deploy it:
+10. Running the app would depend on how you would like to deploy it:

     a) If deploying on an Apache Server, change:
      WSGIScriptAlias to be the path to wsgi.py in the project